-Since it is question-oriented, it is different than an “Ultimate Guide” or “Beginners’Guide”, as more focused on providing answer to the reader.
+Since it is question-oriented, it is different than an “Ultimate Guide” or “Beginners ‘Guide”, as more focused on providing answers to the reader.

-For Example, if the title is “ How To Install WordPress Plugin In Your Blog?” then, the answer might be very extensive, detailed, step-by-step but still will be around the questions asked.
+For Example, if the title is “ How To Install WordPress Plugin In Your Blog?” then the answer might be very extensive, detailed, and step-by-step but still will be around the questions asked.

-As how-to on any topic can be many but the ultimate guide on a particular topic is going to be only one.
+A how-to on any topic can be many, but the ultimate guide on a particular topic is going to be only one.